MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/infrared-stream-support-in-uvc.md

 # Infrared stream support in UVC

-In Windows 10, version 1607 and later, the inbox USB Video Class driver supports cameras that produce Infrared (IR) streams.
+In Windows 10, version 1607 and later, the inbox USB Video Class (UVC) driver supports cameras that produce infrared (IR) streams.

 These cameras capture the scene’s luma value and transmit the frames over USB as an uncompressed format or as a compressed MJPEG format.
 These cameras and their streams are exposed to applications through the media capture pipeline.